Canestin/homeswap/README.md

-# HomeSwap

-# 🏨 Prison Break: Software Engineering Project as part of the apprenticeship at ISEP
+# 🏨 HomeSwap: Software Engineering Project as part of the apprenticeship at ISEP

 ## Getting Started with Create React App